Committee for 2020-2021

 The Gear Secs look after the Club's stock of equipment, including ropes, rock shoes, harness, and winter gear (this usually takes up all the space under your bed).
 They are also responsible for ensuring the kit gets up to Brookes every week, and that it is maintained in a safe and serviceable condition.
 If they're lucky (and the Treasurer allows) they may get to purchase shiny new gear.

-The Courses and Competitions Secretary is responsible for organising the training courses that the club offers throughout the year as well getting people psyched for regional and national climbing.
+The Courses Secretary is responsible for organising the training courses that the club offers throughout the year - including ropework, first aid, and advanced climbing skills training.

 The Social Secs are responsible for making sure we all have a good time.
 Apparently this involves booking venues, and generally organizing parties in and around Oxford...